Andycar/debian-builder/README.arm64.cn913x.md

 ### Boot-loop with NVME (PCI) connected

-CN9132 Clearfog boot-loops the Debian installer, when an nvme is connected.
+CN9132 Clearfog boot-loops the Debian installer, when an nvme or pci card is connected to either x2 or x4 slot.

-Currently known workaround is to avoid using nvme.
+This is due to missing support for multi-lane pci ports on the mvebu-comphy driver, which is non-trivial to add.

+Instead device-tree should remove ability to re-configure those lanes.

+A [patch was submitted to lkml](https://lore.kernel.org/r/20250911-cn913x-sr-fix-sata-v2-0-0d79319105f8@solid-run.com) and is awaiting review.

 ### Can't boot from NVME (PCI)